mazira/base64-stream/README.md

 # Introduction

 This library contains a streaming Base64 encoder and a streaming Base64 decoder.
-These streams are written using the new Node.js v0.10.0 `Stream` interfaces.
+These streams are written using the new Node.js v0.10.0 `Stream` interfaces and are well covered with unit tests.

 # Usage